hdShang/arxiv-daily/docs/cs-CL/2025-05-01/papers/250500753v4-llm-based-human-agent-collaboration-and-interaction-systems-a-survey.md

 ---
 layout: default
-title: LLM-Based Human-Agent Collaboration and Interaction Systems: A Survey
+title: "LLM-Based Human-Agent Collaboration and Interaction Systems: A Survey"
 ---

 # LLM-Based Human-Agent Collaboration and Interaction Systems: A Survey